 Plant-Ex Ingredients’ Turkish factory, Plant-Ex Gida, is located in the region whereby purple carrots are grown and farmed, meaning our prices on black carrot extracts are very competitive.

 Suggested Applications: Confectionery, Beverage, Bakery, Ice Cream & Dairy, Fruit Preparations, Sauces.

 Choosing the Right Red

 Colour is one of the most important aspects of food.
 It can influence our appetite, affect how food tastes, and even change our mood.
-When it comes to red colour, it has been shown to increase our heart rate and blood pressure, which can lead to improved focus and energy.
+The colour red is shown to increase our heart rate and blood pressure, which can lead to improved focus and energy.
 Red colour is also associated with ‘excitement’ and ‘passion’, making it the perfect choice for foods that are meant to thrill and tantalise the senses.

-Plant-Ex’s ‘red colours’ portfolio is extensive – when looking for a red colour, it is important to let your account manager know what your application is, and whether you’re looking to declare an E-number and a rough pH.
-This will help us to make a decision on what product is best suited for you.
+Plant-Ex’s ‘red colours’ portfolio is extensive – when looking for a red colour, it is important to let your account manager know exactly what you are looking for.
+For example; what your application is, and whether you’re looking to declare an E-number and a rough pH.
+This is important as it will help us to make a decision on what product is best suited for you.

 Applications of red colour

 To look at other applications using Plant-Ex’s various red shades, visit https://www.plant-ex.com/applications/

 In conclusion, there are many shades of red colour in food and beverage.
 Some of these shades are due to natural pigments, while others are a result of pH.
 To obtain the desired shade of red, food manufacturers must carefully select the right colour for each application.
 For technical assistance with this process, email Plant-Ex at firstname.lastname@example.org.